Transfer Student Placement

 - Demonstrate they can maintain a RIT score in the 80th percentile or above on the NWEA MAP Math test.

 - If the NWEA MAP score requirement is met, parents will be notified via email and we will arrange for the student to take a supplemental test to determine if they will be a good match for the Advanced Math course.
-Jennifer Bergeron can answer any questions you may have about math placement for your child.
+Jennifer Bergeron can answer any questions you may have about math placement for your child and share with you how to sign up for the supplemental test.

 For students to qualify for Single or Double Accelerated Math, they must: